What’s Your Step #2?

 Getting over this fear has a lot to do with how you handle yourself in the meeting and the impression you create.
 You need to build rapport quickly, and to demonstrate that you’re someone safe to open up to.
 You’re not going to push product at them, and you’re going to be understanding and empathise if they share their challenges with you.

-Doing this isn’t about using tricks and techniques.
-It’s not about mirroring body language or using “hypnotic” words that magically make people like you.
-It’s about genuinely being interested in, and caring about the other person.
-It’s about actively listening and trying to understand rather than just listening for gaps to come in with your own clever statements.
+It's about genuinely being interested in, and caring about the other person.
+It's about actively listening and trying to understand rather than just listening for gaps to come in with your own clever statements.

-It’s also about recognising when you need to challenge the other person.
-Today, if a potential client who has asked me in to talk to them doesn’t really open up or answer questions then I now have the confidence and courage to pick them up on it.
-I’ll sometimes ask a very straight question: “Look, you don’t really seem interested in the examples I’m giving, and you don’t seem to have any problems in this area it’s worth talking about.
+I'll sometimes ask a very straight question: “Look, you don't really seem interested in the examples I'm giving, and you don't seem to have any problems in this area it's worth talking about.
 Yet you were interested enough to invite me in to talk to you today – so there must be a reason or something you want to discuss.
 Rather than dancing around – is there something specific we should be talking about that would be helpful for you?”

 It doesn’t always work – but it’s a lot more likely to work than constantly talking at a stone wall.